MikeNsiah10/Modelling_project/README.md

 # Project Overview

-This repository is designed for working with the MNIST dataset, implementing various machine learning models, and exploring temporal coding techniques.
-It includes scripts for data handling, training, evaluation, and visualization, as well as specific implementations for Spike-Timing-Dependent Plasticity (STDP).
+This repository is designed for working with the MNIST dataset, implementing various machine learning models, and exploring temporal coding techniques with surrogate gradient.
+It includes scripts for data handling, training, evaluation, and visualization.
 The code leverages the Norse framework for these implementations.

 ## Repository Structure
 ```
 /data                              # Contains downloaded MNIST datasets
 /scripts                           # Scripts for data processing and model training
-    ├── train_eval_utils.py        # Script  with different functions to add
-                                    noise, train , test and  evaluate the model
+    ├── train_eval_utils.py        # Script  with different functions to train , test and  evaluate the model
     ├── model.py                   # Model definition without STDP
-    ├── model_sdtp.py              # Model definition with STDP
+    ├── spiking_model.py              # Model and state during simualtion definition
     └── mnist_pipeline.py          # Script to download MNIST datasets
-/STDP
-    ├── stdp_updates.py            # Contains the STDP classes for weight updates
 /visualization                     # Functions for plotting and visualizations
+    ├── plot_confusion_matrix.py     # Script for plotting the confusion matrix
     ├── plot_encoded_images.py     # Script for visualizing and comparing FTTS and Phase encoding methods for MNIST images
     ├── plot_membrane_voltages.py  # Script for plotting membrane voltages of SNN with FTTS and Phase encoding methods
+    └── plot_results.py     # Script for plotting and saving the accuracies, losses, and energy consumptions of the different strategies
     └── plot_samples_images.py     # Script for plotting and saving sample images from the MNIST dataset
+    ├── plot_spikes.py             # Script for visualizing and saving an animation of spiking activity over time
-    ├── plot_spikes.py             # Script for visualizing and saving FTTS and Phase encoded spike trains
+ ├── plot_spiking_activity.py             # Script for visualizing and saving FTTS and Phase encoded spike trains
 /plots                             # Directory to store visual outputs
 /Temporal_coding                   # Functions related to 2 differents schemes of temporal coding
-    ├── phase.py                   # Phase coding functions
+    ├── phase.py                   # Phase coding function
-    └── ftts.py                    # Functions for Fast Fourier Transform
+    └── ftts.py                    # Function for First time to spike
 requirements.txt                   # file with the different libraries used on the project
 main.py                            # Main implementation file to run the project
 ```